openmrs/openmrs-eip/docs/db-sync/README.md

 ### Receiver
 1. Create an installation directory for your receiver app.
 2. Copy to the working directory the `dbsync-receiver-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-receiver-app/target` folder.
 3. There is an application.properties file in the `dbsync-receiver-app` directory relative to the root of the OpenMR EIP project, copy it to your installation directory.
 4. Open the `application.properties` you just copied in step 2 to the installation directory and set the property values accordingly, carefully read the in-inline documentation as you set each property value.
-   **Note:** The receiver sync app makes rest calls to trigger search index rebuilds whenever it processes a payload for an indexed entity e.g. person_name, person_attribute, patient_identifier etc. It's highly recommended that you create a specific user account for this application and use its username and password as values for the `openmrs.username` and `openmrs.password` properties respectively in the `application.properties` file in step 2.
+   **Note:** The receiver sync app makes rest calls to trigger search index rebuilds whenever it processes a payload for an indexed entity e.g. person_name, person_attribute, patient_identifier etc. It's highly recommended that you create a specific user account for this application and use its username and password as values for the `openmrs.username` and `openmrs.password` properties respectively in the `application.properties`.
+5. It is highly recommended to set the value of the `eip.home` property in your properties file to match the path to your installation directory.
-5. Launch the receiver app by navigating to its installation directory from the terminal and run the command below.
+6. Launch the receiver app by navigating to its installation directory from the terminal and run the command below.
 ```shell
 java -jar dbsync-receiver-app-{VERSION}.jar
 ```
-Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{USER.HOME}/.openmrs-eip/logs/openmrs-eip.log`, where {USER.HOME} is the path to your user home directory.
+Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{eip.home}/logs/openmrs-eip.log`, where {eip.home} is the path to your installation directory.

 ### Sender